BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Introduction

 \section{Introduction}

-Brain computer interfaces (BCI) have broadly the task to turn brain activity (EEG) into actions, for example to move a character in a video game or a wheelchair.
-In the simplest way this is achieved by testing if the EEG signal has reached a certain threshold or has gone below one \cite{Pfurtscheller2006}.
-However, it is well known that muscle activity (EMG) from facial and neck muscles contaminate the EEG \cite{Goncharova2003} and that the spectra of EEG and EMG overlap, in particular above 20~Hz.
-Various techniques have been devised to separate the EEG content from the EMG one.
-By far the most popular approach is principle component analysis (PCA) or independent component analysis (ICA) but these are not realtime algorithms and thus not possible to be used in BCI which operates in closed loop with the user.
-For realtime applications such as BCI one needs to resort to direct causal filtering techniques using bandpass filters, the short time Fourier Transform, wavelet transform \cite{Ahmadi2012,jirayucharoensak2013online,Jirayucharoensak2019} or applying a chain of derivatives \cite{duvinage2012biosignals}.
-All these approaches are inferior to the offline noise removal techniques such as ICA or PCA.
+Brain computer interfaces (BCI) have broadly the task to turn brain activity (EEG) into actions, for example, to control a character in a video game or a wheelchair.
+In the simplest way this is achieved by testing if the EEG signal has reached a certain threshold \cite{Pfurtscheller2006}.
+However, it is well known that noise originating from muscle activity, eye-movements and other movement artefacts can interfere with the detection of conscious EEG changes \cite{Goncharova2003}.
+Various techniques have been devised to minimise the effect of noise, in particular the independent component analysis (ICA) for offline processing \cite{Delorme2007} but for realtime closed-loop applications such as BCI one needs to resort to direct causal filtering techniques using bandpass filters, the short-time Fourier Transform, wavelet transform \cite{Ahmadi2012,jirayucharoensak2013online,Jirayucharoensak2019} or the derivative \cite{duvinage2012biosignals}.
+All these approaches are inferior to the offline noise removal techniques such as ICA and even after filtering the remaining noise will substantially interfere with the detection process.

-Given the limited effectiveness of noise reduction techniques, measurements will be substantially contaminated by EMG because of the overlap in EEG and EMG frequencies, no matter what kind of pre-processing has been applied.
-The standard solution to remove noise is \textsl{averaging} which can be achieved in both the time domain and frequency domain. \begin{itemize} \item Time-domain: In the ``evoked potential'' (ep) paradigm the EEG is averaged stimulus locked which assumes that EMG noise is uncorrelated to the stimulus repetition and averages out.
+Given the limited effectiveness of noise reduction techniques for BCI applications, electrode measurements will be substantially contaminated with noise, in particular EMG, because of the overlap in EEG and EMG frequencies, no matter what kind of pre-filtering has been applied.
+Consequently, the detection process itself needs to cope with the noise and minimise its impact.
+The standard solution to maximise the signal and minimise the noise during detection is \textsl{averaging} which can be achieved in both the time domain and frequency domain: \begin{itemize} \item Time-domain: In the ``evoked potential'' (ep) paradigm the EEG is stimulus-locked and assumes that EMG noise is uncorrelated to the stimulus repetition and averages out.